1280px/rainfox/README.md

 <h1 align=center>/ //　/　//　Known Issues　// / /　 / /</h1><ol>
 <li><b>[!]</b> System shadows still appear on some of the context menus (currently seems to be impossible to fix)
-<li>Icon scaling issues on non-regular scaling (anything except 100%)
+<li>Icon scaling issues with any system scaling except 100%
 <li>Refresh icon animation is broken (and I don't know how to fix it)
 <li>Bookmarks bar may go trippy sometimes when working with folders